-3.2 Horizontal Vertical Clustering: A Machine Learning Approach involves clustering reviews into what we call "horizontal clusters" for reviews in the same time series of one extension and "vertical clusters" for clustering multiple time series/extensions using the centroids of the horizontal clusters produced before.
+3.2 Horizontal Vertical Clustering: A Machine Learning Approach

+Inspired by previous research comparing timeseries [39], we implement a Machine Learning (ML)-based approach.
+This approach involves clustering reviews into what we call "horizontal clusters" for reviews in the same time series of one extension and "vertical clusters" for clustering multiple time series/extensions using the centroids of the horizontal clusters produced before.
 Intuitively, a horizontal cluster represents a burst of review activity for one extension, and a vertical cluster represents a shared burst for multiple extensions.
 After this core idea, we denote our method, Horizontal Vertical Clustering (HVC).
 Similar to ATW, the focus is on temporal data, allowing us to detect attacks using disjoint sets of accounts, as explained in Section 2.